 A writ of garnishment is a legal document that allows the creditor, under Arkansas law, to forcibly take from your employer up to twenty-five percent (25%) of your wages.

 This means if, for example, you earn $1,000.00 per paycheck then the creditor will take the first $250.00 of the paycheck leaving you with $750.00 with taxes then being taken out as if you had been paid $1,000.00.
-This means that the garnishment will effectively be more than 25% of your pay.
+Which means that the garnishment will effectively be more than 25% of your pay.
 Further, this garnishment will continue until the entire debt plus interest has been paid.

 In addition to the payroll or wage garnishment, the creditor can also garnish your checking account, savings account or other similar deposit account.
 Unlike the 25% limitation on payroll garnishment, there is no limit to the amount of funds they can take from your checking account during a bank account garnishment except that they cannot take more than they are owed.